chen0040/spring-zookeeper-standalone-server/README.md

 java -jar zookeeper-standalone.jar
 ```

-This will start the zookeeper server at port 6379 and start another web server at port 7379.
+This will start the zookeeper server at port 2181 and start another web server at port 4181.

+The default clientPort for the zookeeper server is 2181 and the default dataDir for hte zookeeper server is /tmp.

 To check whether the zookeeper server is alive, call the following url: